As dental implants function just like natural teeth, they need to be cared for in the same manner.

 The most common concern after dental implants is bleeding.
 This is totally normal.

-However, if the bleeding is excessive to the point where it is filling the mouth, then we advise biting on a gauze pad until the bleeding slows.
+However, if the bleeding is excessive to the point where it is filling the mouth, we advise biting on a gauze pad until it slows.

-If heavy bleeding continues in this way after 30 minutes, contact your dentist as soon as possible.
+If heavy bleeding continues this way after 30 minutes, contact your dentist as soon as possible.

 Swelling is a very common symptom of surgery and not something to be alarmed by.

 However, it can be brought down with a regularly applied icepack.
 In most cases, the swelling will be reduced within three days.

 This process can be aided further by propping up the head while sleeping with two or three pillows.

 How to make your dental implants heal faster

 Regarding the healing process, several diet and lifestyle choices will drastically aid recovery.

 The biggest of these is to avoid smoking as it constricts the blood vessels and reduces blood flow to the soft tissues.